nrenner0211/octo-note-taker/README.md

 `THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column`

+## Tests

+You will need to install Node.js to test this application.
+When Node is installed, enter in your command line:

+`npm init --y`

+`npm i express`

+`npm start`

 ## Links

 [Starter Code](https://github.com/coding-boot-camp/miniature-eureka)